cluster-api-provider-hcloud/cluster-api-provider-hcloud/README.md

 # Create a token on Hetzner Cloud and apply it as secret
 kubectl create secret generic hcloud-token --from-literal=token=$TOKEN

+#For automatic installation of manifests we use ClusterResourceSets
+kubectl apply -f demo/ClusterResourceSets

+## You can choose which manifests should be applyed by setting the value of the labels under kind: Cluster

 # Apply the manifest to your management cluster; cluster name is cluster-dev; use quickstart guide for getting access to the target cluster
-kubectl apply -f ./demo/demo-cluster.yaml
+kubectl apply -f ./demo/demo-cluster.yaml or kubectl apply -f ./demo/cluster-centos-8.yaml

 ## Get Logs:
 kubectl logs -f deployment/capi-hcloud-controller-manager -c manager --v=4 -n capi-hcloud-system